 How do Stablecoins Maintain Their Value?

-- Fiat-Collateralized Stablecoins: Pegged to specific assets like fiat currencies or gold, these stablecoins are backed by a reserve of the underlying asset.
-The value of the digital currency is supported by the assets held by the entity behind the stablecoin.
+- Fiat-Collateralized Stablecoins: Pegged to specific assets like fiat currency (or multiple currencies), such as the U.S. dollar, as reserved collateral to assure the value of the stablecoins.
+The value of the stablecoin is supported by the reserve held by the entity behind it.

-- Non-Collateralized (Algorithmic) Stablecoins: These stablecoins use software algorithms to automatically adjust their supply based on demand.
+- Algorithmic (Non-Collateralised) Stablecoins: These stablecoins may not necessarily hold reserve assets.
+They use software algorithms to automatically adjust their supply based on demand.
 The goal is to maintain a stable price without the need for direct backing by tangible assets.

 Regulation of Stablecoins